At a glance

 Most breeders won’t let kittens go to their new home until they are at least ten weeks, many Devon Rex breeders hold onto the kittens longer as they are quite a petite breed and many veterinarians won’t desex a kitten until it is at least 2 kg.

-Most breeders desex kittens before they go to their new home, which is because responsible breeders will only sell entire kittens to other registered breeders.
+The majority of breeders prefer to desex kittens before they go to their new home to prevent backyard breeding.
 If you do want a kitten to breed with, you should state this when you make contact with the breeder.

 Devon Rexes can produce more ear wax than other breeds which may require cleaning.

-Dental care is important for all cats.
-This can be achieved with a cat toothbrush and toothpaste and/or by feeding your Devon raw chicken necks or chunks of beef.
+Dental care is important for all cats which can be achieved with a cat toothbrush and toothpaste and/or by feeding your Devon raw chicken necks or chunks of beef.